 The Northern Arts and Cultural Centre (NACC) is a 313 seat theatre facility located in Yellowknife, Northwest Territories, Canada.
 It was built with the help of the publisher of the Globe and Mail newspaper whose fund raising efforts raised monies from varied sources across Canada.
 It is the only fully equipped live performance theatre in the NWT.
 NACC is a venue and supporting agency for northern, national and international artists.
 We operate a variety of programs in communities throughout the NWT on an ongoing basis.
 From educational workshops to performing artist mentorships, the NACC is a vital part of the community of the Northwest Territories.
 Visit the NACC website at http://www.naccnt.ca/ for information on upcoming performances.

-Visit the downtown office and visitor's information centre of the Diavik Diamond Mine on Franklin Avenue.
-The story of Diavik Mine - located 300 kilometers north of Yellowknife - is told in this interpretive exhibit, showcasing the fascinating geology of kimberlite deposits, the technology of mining in the sub-arctic, and the process to turn a rough stone in a beautiful diamond.
+Visit the NWT Diamond Centre at 5105-49th St. where the stories of Diavik and Snap Lake Mine - located 300 kilometers north of Yellowknife - is told in this interpretive exhibit, showcasing the fascinating geology of kimberlite deposits, the technology of mining in the sub-arctic, and the process to turn a rough stone in a beautiful diamond.
 Visitors to the centre may purchase diamonds that have been mined, cut and polished in the NWT.
 The NWT Diamond Centre is open from 9am - 5pm Monday to Friday.
 For more information, please call (867) 920-7108.

 Mining Heritage Displays

 The NWT Mining Heritage Society has begun development of a mining interpretive centre at the old Giant Mine townsite.
 Outdoor exhibits of old mining machinery, vehicles, and some buildings are on display for public viewing near the Public Boat Launch at Giant Mine.
 Visit http://www.nwtminingheritage.com for more information about the proposed mining museum.